GraphXAIN: Narratives to Explain Graph Neural Networks

-Existing GNN explanation methods primarily provide explanatory subgraphs and feature importance values, as illustrated in the upper section of Figure \ref{fig:XAIN_57}, which displays an explanation generated by GNNExplainer \cite{gnnexplainergeneratingexplanationsgraph} to explain the GNN model's prediction for node 57 in the NBA dataset, based on player's attributes, fields statistics and social connections.
-Interpreting the subgraph visualization alongside feature importance metrics alone can pose significant challenges for readers.
-Without a complementary narrative, end users must rely solely on the technical outputs of subgraphs and feature importance to interpret the model's underlying reasoning, which can be particularly challenging given the complex nature of GNN models.
-Despite its limitations, GNNExplainer remains a state-of-the-art graph explainer.
+Existing GNN explanation techniques predominantly offer explanatory subgraphs and feature-importance attributions, as shown in the upper section of Figure~\ref{fig:XAIN_57}.
+The figure illustrates an explanation produced by GNNExplainer for the GNN model’s classification of node 57 in the NBA dataset, taking into account the player’s attributes, field statistics, and social connections \cite{gnnexplainergeneratingexplanationsgraph}.
+However, the correct interpretation of the subgraph visualization alongside feature importance metrics alone can pose significant challenges for readers.
+Without a complementary narrative, practitioners employing this explanation technique to interpret the